anithapalani2123/Implementation-of-half-adder-and-full-adder-circuit/README.md

 # Implementation-of-half-adder-and-full-adder-circuit

 ## AIM:
-To design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

 ## Equipments Required:
 1. Hardware – PCs, Cyclone II , USB flasher